sparkflows/sparkflows-docs/docs/rest-api/workflow.rst

-Get schema For a Node
+Get input schema For a Node
 ------------------

 * nodeId: 1